 The fourth ferry to cross from Bournemouth to Swanage, the Bramble Bush Bay is the first vessel to have been named.

-She is a diesel-hydraulic vessel, able can carry 48 cars, whereas the first ferry back in 1926 was coal-fired and propelled by steam power could carry just 12 vehicles.
+She is a diesel-hydraulic vessel, and able to carry 48 cars, whereas the first ferry back in 1926 was coal-fired and propelled by steam power and could carry just 12 vehicles.

-Currently fully operational, the ferry continues to be a lifeline for residents and a safe and convenient and fun way to for visitors to get to the Isle of Purbeck.
+Currently fully operational, the Sandbanks Ferry continues to be a lifeline for residents and a safe, convenient and fun way to for visitors to get to the Isle of Purbeck.

 - Brownsea Island – Catch a separate Brownsea Island Ferry as a foot passenger from the Poole side to explore the walks and wildlife of Brownsea Island – home to the red squirrel

 - South West Coast Path – South Haven Point on the Studland peninsula marks the beginning of the South West Coast Path – the longest national trail in Britain, at 630 miles.
 The path culminates in Somerset.